bonham/jest-ts-mock-modules/README.md

-# How to mock external
+# How to mock modules with jest

 This repository is showing examples how to mock a module using jest.
 It is about modules which were installed into node_modules via package manager.
-There are few javascript examples but also the more challenging typescript examples.
+There are few javascript examples but also the more challenging **typescript** examples.
 You can find the examples within a list of tests in directories [`tests_javascript`](tests_javascript) and [`tests_typescript`](tests_typescript).

 I am using the [cross-fetch](https://www.npmjs.com/package/cross-fetch), a library similar to node-fetch, but with better typescript support.
 The library has a default_export as well as named exports.